 The colors I used from the Riley Blake Designs Blossom basics in eggplant, fuchsia, holly, & vivid.
 My plan is to take the needle out after each project and plop it in its respective slot.
-I used my Cricut Maker to cut out the words but you could also hand embroider them, stamp them, or write them in with a sharpie.
+I used my Cricut Maker to cut out the words but you could also hand embroider them, stamp them, or write them in with a sharpie (the text is roughly .5″ tall!).
 This was partially inspired by a pincushion Ajaire made a few years back but I made enough tweaks I felt okay with sharing my own tutorial!

 Check out these other posts while you’re here!